steph72/dragonrock-mega65/doc/opcodes.md

 ## 0x08 ALTER <01:xpos> <02:ypos> <03:posOpcodeLabel> <04:dungeonItemID>
 Alter map at coordinates *xpos*,*ypos* to opcode index pointed to by *posOpcodeLabel* and *dungeonItemID*.
 WARNING!
 DungeonItemID has to carry bits 9+10 of the final dungeon item ID address just like a "regular" map entry.
+The map compiler automatically builds xpos,ypos from any defined (defc) label.

 ## 0x09 REDRAW
 Force redraw the dungeon display